On symmetric intersecting families: Conclusion

 Determining the asymptotic behaviour of $g(n)$ is another problem that merits further investigation.
-We have established various estimates in Section~\ref{s:smallk}, but the basic question of deciding whether $g(n)/\sqrt{n}$ converges in the limit as $n \to \infty$ still remains open.
+We have established various estimates in Section~\ref{s:smallk}, but even the fundamental question of deciding whether $g(n)/\sqrt{n}$ converges in the limit as $n \to \infty$ still remains open.

-Let us mention one other problem similar in flavour to those considered above.
-In~\citep{frankl-2}, Cameron, Frankl and Kantor raise the following question: for which $n \in \mathbb{N}$ does there exist a symmetric intersecting family $\A \subset \PN$ with $|\A| = 2^{n-1}$?
-While they obtain several interesting results on this problem, a complete answer is still unavailable.